matn7/CS-Notes/src/main/java/java/ORANGE.md

 - Grammar, blueprint to xml document.
 - XSD extension.
     - Deliver contract between 2 users (to not send unnecessary information).
-    - If xml follows scheme that means it is valid document
+    - If xml follows scheme that means it is valid document.

 ```xml
 <xsd:schema>            <!-- root element -->